Rocks, Pebbles, Sand: How to implement in practice

 |over-thinking / |

-Rocks definitionally take the most time; let’s call it 3-6 months.
-Long projects not only start out expensive, they’re also most likely to over-run, because they’re the most complex, contain the most unknowns, and have the most dependencies.
-So really we should call it 3-12 months.
+Rocks take the most time; let’s call it 3-6 months.
+Long projects are not only expensive, they’re also most likely to over-run, because they’re the most complex, contain the most unknowns, and have the most dependencies.
+So it’s really 3-12 months.

 It always takes longer than you expect, even when you take Hofstadter’s Law into account.